 Consider giving people a shortcut to their favorite content.
 People tend to interact repeatedly with a small handful of channels, so it can be a good idea to provide a "My Channels" or "Favorites" group that enables quick access to the most frequently watched content.

 Group content into familiar categories to help people find it more easily.
-Be sure to match the categories in your EPG to the categories used in product detail pages, such as "Movies," "TV Shows," "Kids," "Sports," and "Popular."
+For example, you might use categories like "Movies," "TV Shows," "Kids," "Sports," and "Popular."
 If your app includes a content footer, organize content thumbnails using the same categories used in the EPG.